Brian Francis (writer): Other writing

-Francis, who is gay, has also worked for the Toronto publications Xtra! and NOW.
+Francis, who is gay, has also written for the Toronto publications Xtra! and NOW.

 Awards

 He was awarded an Honour of Distinction citation by the Writers' Trust of Canada's Dayne Ogilvie Prize, a literary award for emerging LGBT writers in Canada, in 2008.
 In 2010, he served on the Dayne Ogilvie Prize jury, selecting Nancy Jo Cullen as that year's prize winner.